christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 _Appendix A: Alexander the Great_

+Alexander was a Sarmatian dragon-king, Ptolemy I Soter was his biological son with Barsine (Scythian priestess) and was his dragon-born heir, and Caesar was their bloodline successor.
+The Persian narrative is a Flavian forgery to hide their stolen legacy.
+Alexander conquered Persia as vengeance for Persian enslavement of Scythia.

-A non-mainstream version of history, but one that is recorded in the Persian Book of Kings, the Alexander Romance, and Islamic sources, is that Alexander the Great was a Persian prince who was the son of Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
+In the Persian Book of Kings, the Alexander Romance, and Islamic sources, Alexander the Great is a Persian prince who was the son of Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
 No one today is taught that such a relationship was even remotely possible in ancient times, much less taken as gospel in certain parts of the world.
 Nevertheless, the case can readily be made that the little kingdom of Macedon had been part of the Persian Empire from the time of Darius the Great.
 In fact, the very first Persian-appointed overseer of Macedon had the Persian name Bubares son of Megabyzus (likely Cyrus the Great), and subsequent kings of Macedon are said to have descended from him.
 After Megabyzus (Cyrus the Great) conquered Thrace and Macedonia (ostensibly on behalf of his brother Darius the Great) he established Alexander son of Amyntas as their king.
 Likely, Amyntas was an assumed Macedonian name of Darius the Great.
 A marriage was later arranged between a son of Megabyzus/Cyrus and a daughter of Amyntas/Darius.
 The son of Megabyzus was prince Bupales/Harpalus.
 Likely, Alexander corresponds to Prince Darius/Achaemenes or one of the other sons of Darius the Great (such as Ariobarzanes/Pausanias of Sparta.

 In the book the Alexander Romance, a book that has its earliest copy dating back a couple of centuries after his life, Alexander accepts mortality only after achieving complete satisfaction in his conquests.
 In the so-called apocryphal accounts Alexander sails up the Ganges River and reaches a kind of Paradise after the conquest of all India is complete.
 He is not literally granted eternal life there, but nevertheless fulfills his goal of reaching this remote and privileged locale.
 In the Romance, Alexander also lives to play a part in the lives of the next generation of princes, who have grown to maturity and are even married when he visits them in the south of Egypt.